gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 The substrate is normally connected to the source in most discrete MOSFETs because it makes the **MOSFET easier to use**.
 If the substrate is not connected to the source, you have to consider the _body effect_.
 It is easier/better to connect the substrate to the source internally (less connection resistance, one less lead, e.t.c) rather than to leave it up to the circuit designed to connect it externally.
 Manufacturers of ICs with integrated MOSFETs may choose to connect the substrate to something else.
 A common choice is ground.

 When doing IC design, the substrate is often NOT connected to the source.
 The TPS2020 load switch by Texas Instruments is one example.
-You can see in the diagram below that the substrate pin is connected to ground.
+You can see in {{% ref "fig-tps2020-functional-diagram-with-mosfet-body-grounded-annotated" %}} that the substrate pin of the MOSFET at the top of the image is connected to ground.

-{{% figure src="tps2020-functional-diagram-with-mosfet-body-grounded-annotated.png" width="600" caption="Functional block diagram of the TPS2020 load switch.
+{{% figure ref="fig-tps2020-functional-diagram-with-mosfet-body-grounded-annotated" src="_assets/tps2020-functional-diagram-with-mosfet-body-grounded-annotated.png" width="600" caption="Functional block diagram of the TPS2020 load switch.
 Note how the substrate of the MOSFET (top middle) is not connected to the source, but instead connected to ground.
 Image from http://www.ti.com/lit/ds/symlink/tps2020.pdf." %}}

 Another example is the [NCP380 high-side load switch by On Semiconductor](http://www.onsemi.com/pub_link/Collateral/NCP380-D.PDF).
-Notice how in the image below, the substrate of the MOSFET is connected to two switches, which can either connect it to the input or the output:
+Notice how in {{% ref "fig-ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection" %}} the substrate of the MOSFET is connected to two switches, which can either connect it to the input or the output.

-{{% figure src="ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection.png" width="700" caption="A functional diagram of the NCP380 high-side load switch.
+{{% figure ref="fig-ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection" src="_assets/ncp380-ncv-380-load-switch-internal-block-diagram-with-reverse-current-protection.png" width="700" caption="A functional diagram of the NCP380 high-side load switch.
 Note the switches connected to the MOSFET substrate which show how reverse-current protection is performed." %}}

 ## The Transconductance Of A MOSFET